marcos-de-sousa/BioTaxGeo/README.md

 > python run.py

-The server will start at http: // localhost: 8080.
+The server will be started at http: // localhost: 8080.

-Make sure that you are using virtualenv and that all packages are installed correctly, make sure you paste the google maps API code into the googlemaps_api_key.txt file before starting the program.
+Make sure that you are using virtualenv and that all packages are installed correctly, also make sure you paste the google maps API code into googlemaps_api_key.txt file before running the program.
 ### Authors

 - Marcos Paulo Alves de Sousa (Project leader)